Efficient computation of the zeros of the Bargmann transform under additive white noise: Preliminaries

 and satisfies

 The comparison margin of the AMN algorithm \eqref{eq_th} can be expressed in terms of Bargmann-Fock shifts as

 and leads to the approximation \eqref{eq_intro_approx} because

-(Here and throughout we write $F'_\gp(0)$ for $[F_\gp]'(0)$.)
+(Here and throughout we write $F'_\gp(0)$ for $\partial[F_\gp](0)$.)
 Similarly, in terms of amplitudes, the test \eqref{eq_test} reads

 With respect to the input model \eqref{eq_rf} we note that, if $F^0$ is the (zero mean) Gaussian entire function with correlation kernel \eqref{eq_gef}, then the Bargmann-Fock shifts $F^0 \mapsto F^0_w$ preserve the stochastics of $F^0$, as they leave its covariance kernel invariant.
 As a consequence, for any $w \in \mathbb{C}$, $F^0_w(0), \big[F^{0}_{w}\big]'(0)$ are independent standard complex normal random variables (with zero mean and variance $1$).
+Indeed, by the mentioned invariance it suffices to consider $w=0$, and, in this case, $F^0_w(0), \big[F^{0}_{w}\big]'(0)$ are the coefficients $\xi_0$ and $\xi_1$ in \eqref{eq_alt_gef}.